apsislabs/rails_starter/README.md

 ### Enabling Assets

-By default, this repo comes set up to run `rails_vite`, along with React and Stimulus.
-This is our recommended setup for a monolith, where you plan to build the frontend of the application as part of your Rails app.
+By default, this repo comes set up to run [`vite_rails`](https://vite-ruby.netlify.app/), along with React and Stimulus.
+This is our recommended setup for a monolith, where you plan to build the frontend as part of your Rails app.

 To enable assets, you'll need to uncomment the `vite` container in `compose.yml`, along with the `vite` environment variables and volumes.
 This will start the asset building container along with the rest of the application, will place built assets from the `frontend` directory into `public`.